Regardtj/Control-M-SaaS-File-Transfer/README.md

 # 4. Transfers - 3 seperate methods:

-The next few jobs will start with a checkpoint job again (zzz-middle-flow) to give you some time to navigate between the domains.
+The next few jobs will start with a checkpoint job again (**zzz-middle-flow**) to give you some time to navigate between the domains.
 The time can be changed depending on what is required and your talk track.

 It is currently set at 10 seconds.

 Template: **zzz-middle-flow --> zzz-mft-local-local ; zzz-mft-local-s3 ; zzz-mft-s3-s3**

 <img width="608" alt="Screenshot 2020-11-09 at 18 42 32" src="https://user-images.githubusercontent.com/51226604/98582801-5aa62a00-22bb-11eb-92b1-c1b72df8be00.png">

-Once the time has elapsed, the next three jobs will run simutaneously responsible for connection profiles:
+Once the time has elapsed, the next three jobs will run simutaneously responsible for connection profiles in 3 seperate ways.

 a) **Local to Local transfer - Making use of a normal File System connection profile to and from a local host**